-Update (14 Feb 2018); assembled/tested RF decks are now available for shipment.
+Update (20 March 2018); assembled/tested RF decks, basic kits, and complete turn-key amplifiers are now available for shipment.
 The latest technical update is shown at the end of this page.
 If you purchased an assembled/tested RF deck, here are some observations and the instructions for making the connections.

-I've been waiting for an LDMOS device to become available which might be easy to design for, could be driven with a 10w radio, and would deliver as much power as my LDF4 coax cable could handle.
-That seemed like quite an unrealistic dream, but in August my favorite supplier asked if I'd be interested in a new device from NXP, the PRF13750H, capable of more than 600w output at 1300Mhz.
-Naturally, I was delighted to hear the news, and once a sample device became available I began to experiment...and here are the results from the final prototype I built around this device:
+Many of us were waiting for an LDMOS device for 1296 which might be easy to design for, could be driven with a 10w radio, and would deliver high power.
+That seemed like quite an unrealistic dream, but in August (2017) my favorite supplier asked if I'd be interested in a new device from NXP, the PRF13750H, capable of more than 600w output at 1300Mhz.
+Naturally, I was delighted to hear the news, and once a sample device became available the testing and debugging began...and here are the results from the last prototype I built around this device:

-The NXP data sheet lists it this way, and after building 20 RF decks to date, I'm finding less than 0.3 db variance; 70% of them will produce up to 700w, the other 30% a bit less, but none less than 645w.
+The NXP data sheet lists it just about the same (shown below), and after building 30+ RF decks to date, I'm finding less than 0.3 db variance; many of them will produce up to 700w, some a bit less, but so far none less than 645w.

 On the ones I'm producing, I'm setting IDQ at 1.7 amps for linear operation; I'm finding the IDQ setting affects input match, but 1.6 to 1.8 amps seems to be about right.

-I was told the PRF13750 is the "pre-production" device issued by NXP to it's distributors for initial sampling and sales; there were a limited amount of them made available, with full-scale production of the MRF13750 (note the prefix change) scheduled for late January or early February, though sometimes these dates tend to slip a bit.
-Pricing on the device is expected to be in the $330 to $360 range from most of the major distributors.
+I was told the PRF13750 is the "pre-production" device issued by NXP to it's distributors for initial sampling and sales; there were a limited amount of them made available, with full-scale production of the MRF13750 (note the prefix change) scheduled for late January or early February (2018).
+They are now available from most of the major distributors in the $315 to $360 range.

 Here are two of the other particulars I measured on the prototype; this first one is gain, almost 20db: